Skip to main content

 If a Plugin has the single-use flag, it can only be applied once to your Infrastructure.

-Important information about some inputs that may show up
+Important information about inputs

-Alias field in the Plugin configuration
+Plugin ID field highlighted in the configuration screen

-2. Select another Plugin to generate the required Connection Interface.
-Click Add connection from a Plugin..
+2. Select another Plugin to generate the required Connection Interface by clicking 'Add connection from a Plugin'.

 caution